Speak to our legal team now

 When parents are separating, a BCSA should be used to set out the financial responsibilities of each parent as they relate to their children.

-This includes the payment of child support, as well as any other financial obligations in relation to their children.
+This includes the payment of child support, as well as any other financial obligations about their children.
 Examples of this may include medical bills, educational expenses, sports, private school fees, and music for the children.

 Why Use a Binding Child Support Agreement?